codemismatch/rubylearning/content/posts/2025-09-22-rails-learning-roadmap.md

 ## Stage 1 · Set up your stack

-- Install the recommended toolchain—Ruby, Rails, PostgreSQL, Node—and confirm `rails new` runs without errors.
+- Install the recommended toolchain&mdash;Ruby, Rails, PostgreSQL, Node&mdash;and confirm `rails new` runs without errors.
 - Generate your first app with Tailwind support, configure RuboCop, and commit the clean baseline.
 - Build a quick health check route and deploy it to a sandbox host to validate the pipeline.